bensutherland/amplitools/README.md

 mkdir cgig
 cd cgig
 mkdir cgig_v.1.0
-# copy raw chip files into the above folder
-# create a chip interpretation file that has the following details:
-# chip name, date run, projects included
-# the above can be used to track which chips contain each dataset, so they can then be copied into the active amplitools folder
-# it may be best to make the above read-only without sudo priviledges, to be sure that files do not get altered
-# put md5 alongside chip
 ```

+Once the structure is built, copy raw run files (.xls) into the above folder.
+Within the folder, store a single spreadsheet explaining per chip the chip name, date run, and projects included.
+This will be used to track what is in each raw data file, so specific chips can be then copied into an active amplitools repo.
+Note: it may be best to make the above read-only without sudo priviledges, to be sure that files do not get altered
+Also include an md5 alongside each raw run file, with the same name but .md5 appended to the end of the filename.
+Also include a sample interp file alongside each chip (see below).

-#### Create sample interpretation file for each chip, store with the raw data chip ####
+#### Sugg.
+2: create sample interp file for each chip and store with the raw data chip ####
 e.g., `R_<your_chip_name>_sample_interp.txt`
 Include the following columns so this file can also be used as a popmap: